 Yesterday I walked over the top of the Sydney Harbor Bridge.
-It was a very unique experience, but I think what I found unique about it might be different than what other people find unique.
+It was a unique experience, but I think what I found unique about it might be different than what other people find unique.

 The Sydney Harbor Bridge isn’t the biggest bridge in the world.
 It isn’t even the biggest arch bridge in the world.
-It is nonetheless a impressive and imposing structure which dominates the Sydney Harbor.
+It is nonetheless an impressive and imposing structure which dominates the Sydney Harbor.
 It has become one of the most famous landmarks in all of Australia and has become known as the focal point of the gigantic New Year’s firework display in Sydney.

 I’d actually compare it to the Eiffel Tower in Paris.
 Like the Eiffel Tower, it is an older, iconic steel structure which has come to define a major city.
 Not the biggest, but the best known.
 Like the Eiffel Tower, you can climb up to the top.
 That is where this story comes in….

 The bridge climb started about 10 years ago.
 Since then over 2,000,000 have made the climb over the Harbor Bridge.
 The climb isn’t cheap.
 It is over $100, and yet it is usually so busy you have to book in advance and there are usually long waits at the top as groups try to get through.
 They tend to do the walk in all conditions except for electrical storms and very high winds.
 There are even several times in the year where they run walks 24 hours a day.

 Groups leave about every 10-15 minutes.
 Mine was scheduled to go at 1:15 pm.
 Because I was doing it by myself, it was pretty easy for me to schedule I time I wanted.
 In addition to me, my group consisted of two other Americans and nine Australians from Perth, Adelaide and Alice Springs.
 The ages in the group went from 12 to 69.